Guide to Selling an Empty House (Without Losing Money)

 Hire a gardener and a cleaner to come in once a month.

 It's a good idea to make sure that the interior and exterior of the house is in tip-top shape.
-You won't be able to exude a feeling of comfort with furniture and decor, but you can make sure that the property is properly maintained. mowing the lawn and trimming hedges is an easy way to get a good first impression when buyers first clap eyes on the house.
+You won't be able to exude a feeling of comfort with furniture and decor, but you can make sure that the property is properly maintained.
+Mowing the lawn and trimming hedges is an easy way to get a good first impression when buyers first clap eyes on the house.
 A cleaner should dust, sweep, and mop so all rooms are well-kept.
 A thorough cleaning should be done at least once a month and is worth the value to keep a tidy home.

 Securing a Vacant Home